 Technical guidelines for posts:

 1. No URL shorteners.
 Please post direct links only.
 URL shorteners prevent the reader from knowing information about the domain they are clicking on.
-If you want to use a URL shortener for analitical purposes, you can instead make a perma link to the content on the same domain that hosts it and use your server logs.
+If you want to use a URL shortener for analytical purposes, you can instead make a perma link to the content on the same domain that hosts it and use your server logs.
 Posts with URL shorteners are almost guaranteed to land in blogs.
 We reserve the right to replace shortened URLs with the target.